oaknational/oak-ai-autoeval-tools/docs/user-guides/upload_content_guide.md

 3. **Confirmation**: A confirmation message will appear once the data is successfully inserted.

 ## Notes
-1. **Handling Missing Values**: Rows with missing (NaN) values in the selected column will be skipped during the conversion process to ensure data integrity.
+- **Handling Missing Values**: Rows with missing (NaN) values in the selected column will be skipped during the conversion process to ensure data integrity.
-2. **Manual Data Insertion**: Alternatively, you can manually insert data into the lesson plans table using SQL.
+- **Manual Data Insertion**: Alternatively, you can manually insert data into the lesson plans table using SQL.

-## Troubleshooting
-### Common Issues
+## Common Issues and Troubleshooting
 - **Incorrect File Format**: Ensure your CSV file follows the specified format.
 - **Invalid JSON Data**: Check that JSON data is correctly formatted.
 - **Missing Generation Details**: Provide a unique identifier or description for your dataset.